Skip to Main Navigation | Skip to Content

-The Faculty Senate University Assessment Council (FSUAC), along with the Provost, the Faculty Senate, and the General Education Program Review Committee, has approved the General Education Assessment Policy.
+The Faculty Senate University Assessment Council (FSUAC), along with the Provost, the Faculty Senate, and the General Education Program Review Committee, approved the General Education Assessment Policy.

 The General Education Assessment (GEA) tests for critical thinking and intellectual skills.
 The GEA exam is a computer-based, multiple-choice exam that measures four core intellectual skill areas – critical thinking, reading, writing, and mathematics.
 UCM currently utilizes the Educational Testing Services "Proficiency Profile" exam for this assessment of general education skills.

 When should the General Education Assessment exam be taken?